ApsaraDB for Redis master-replica clusters are proxy based clusters. Each shard in a cluster has one master node and one replica node.

 A proxy server runs in a single-node structure.
 The cluster edition contains multiple proxy servers.
 The system automatically performs load balancing and failover among these proxy servers.

 - Shard servers

 Each shard server runs in a master-replica high-availability structure.
 If the master fails, the system automatically performs the failover operation to ensure high availability of services.

-The server is used to store cluster configuration information and partitioning policies.
-It currently adopts dual-copy architecture to ensure high availability.
+The configuration server is used to store cluster configurations and partitioning policies.
+The server runs in a master-replica high-availability structure to ensure high availability of services.

-- You can purchase new cluster version instances or upgrade standard version (master/slave replication) instances to cluster version.
+- You can purchase a cluster instance, or upgrade a master-replica instance to a cluster instance.

 The cluster edition of ApsaraDB for Redis supports data capacity scaling.
 Compared with the master-replica instance, the cluster edition supports a larger storage capacity of 64 GB, 128 GB, and 256 GB.
 You can effectively scale out the data storage structure.

 A standard edition of ApsaraDB for Redis cannot process high QPS.
 You can deploy multiple nodes to eliminate the performance bottleneck of Redis single-thread model.
 The cluster edition of ApsaraDB for Redis provides five types of cluster configurations: 16 GB, 32 GB, 64 GB, 128 GB and 256 GB, and supports 8-node and 16-node deployment modes.
 Therefore, the QPS performance is 8 or 16 times that of the standard edition.

 Compared with the standard edition, the cluster edition provides higher throughput over an internal network.
 You can easily read hot data and provide high-throughput services by using the cluster edition.